Δ8-THC Guide: Hemp Sourcing, Legality, & Availablility

 Also notable - combining Δ8-THC with CBD diminishes the psychoactive effects even further.
 This points to the combination being an effective medicine while minimizing unwanted psychoactive effects.

-Delta-8 THC is primarily found in only trace amounts in dried cannabis flower.
+Delta-8 THC is naturally found in only trace amounts in dried cannabis flower.
 These buds often contain less than 1% of the compound, meaning traditional means of smoking or vaporizing won't due.
-In order to produce a substantial amount of the molecule, a specialized extraction, isolation, conversion and refinement practice must be performed.
+In order to produce a substantial amount of the molecule, a specialized extraction, isolation, conversion, and refinement practice must be performed.

 Where Can You Find Delta-8 THC?

-If you're looking to try this molecule in a potent form, you'll need to head to a state where marijuana use is legalized.
-There are some companies creating boutique products.
+If you're looking to try this molecule legally, you'll need to head to a state where marijuana use is legalized.
+You may find this cannabinoid sold in medicinal and recreational dispensaries.
 For example, Oregon-based Oregrown creates a distillate that is available for sale across the state.